juliami/playlist-parser/README.md

-## `playlist-parser`
+## `cover-collage`

-A simple web UI for converting playlists copied from Apple Music player into social media friendly numbered list.
+A simple web UI to find album covers from a pasted playlist and build a 2x2 downloadable collage.